-Let’s put it this way: would you believe it if someone told you it was possible to boost your fitness progress by applying an economic principle?
-Well, whether or not you’d believe them, this is TRUE!5 min read - 13 June 2021
+Let’s put it this way: would you believe it if someone told you it was possible to boost your fitness progress by applying a principle commonly used in business and economics?
+Well, whether or not you’d believe them, this is TRUE with the 80/20 rule!

 It’s human nature to choose the path that requires less effort in all our actions.
 But a method has emerged in response to this tendency, which allows people to achieve greater efficiency by doing less work.
 This method, called the “80/20 Rule”, is actually an economic technique and is also known as the “Pareto Principle”.
 It has been used to increase productivity for over 200 years.